 You can buy many of these in travel-size containers.

-Read my post – 9 things considered a liquid when flying that really aren’t
+Read my post – 9 things considered a liquid when flying that aren’t

 What makeup counts as liquid on a plane?

-Some types of makeup are pretty obviously liquids but just to be clear the following is considered a liquid so is subject to the restrictions and rules detailed above.
+Some types of makeup are pretty obviously liquids, but just to be clear, the following is considered a liquid, so it is subject to the restrictions and rules detailed above.